Metaform/dcsa/content/en/documentation/overview/bergamo-2025/_index.md

 linkTitle: "Bergamo October 2025 Event"
 weight: 100
 description: >-
-  Join The European Cloud Accelerator community  in Bergamo in October 2025 for a multi-day workshop focused on advancing the vision of open, sovereign, and interoperable data spaces.
+  Join The European Cloud Accelerator community  in Bergamo in October 2025 for a 2-day workshop focused on advancing the vision of open, sovereign, and interoperable data spaces.
 ---
-# 2nd workshop in Bergamo, Italy, Oct 6th and 7th, 2025)
+# Bergamo, Italy, Oct 6th and 7th, 2025)

 Dear colleague,